autarch/blog.urth.org/content/posts/2010-06-02-walking-through-a-real-distini.md

 <pre class="highlight:false">[CheckChangeLog]
 </pre>

 This checks my `Changes` file to ensure that I have an entry for the version mentioned in my `dist.ini`.
 It could be smarter and check for a _date_ as well.
-I&#8217;m sure patches are welcome ;)
+I'm sure patches are welcome ;)

 <pre class="highlight:false">[Prereq]
 ...
 </pre>

 This should be obvious.
 It lists the prerequisites for my distro.
 There is also an `AutoPrereq` module.
-I don&#8217;t use this because it generates a lot of prereqs I think are cruft, like core modules, or multiple modules in the same distro.
+I don't use this because it generates a lot of prereqs I think are cruft, like core modules, or multiple modules in the same distro.

 <pre class="highlight:false">[Prereq / TestRequires]
 ...